Alliance Makes Difference? Maximizing Social Welfare in Cross-Silo Federated Learning: Social welfare maximization by MMZD

 which makes a linear combination of all organizations’ expected utilities yielding the following equation:

 In the above equation, $\alpha_0$ and $\alpha_x, x\in\mathcal{N},$ are constants for the linear combination.
-Moreover, after some elementary column operations on $\det(\textbf{p}^1, \textbf{p}^2,\dots,\textbf{p}^N,\mathbf{a})$, in which there can be a certain column controlled by a certain organization.
-Fig. \ref{fig:example}(c) displays the determinant of $\pi^T\cdot\textbf{a}$ based on the example in Fig. \ref{fig:illustration}, in which the first column is solely determined by organization 1.
-Thus, when organization $i$ chooses a strategy that satisfies
+Moreover, after some elementary column operations on $\det(\mathbf{p}^1, \mathbf{p}^2,\dots,\mathbf{p}^N,\mathbf{a})$, in which there can be a certain column controlled by a certain organization.
+Fig. \ref{fig:example}(c) displays the determinant of $\pi^T\cdot\mathbf{a}$ based on the example in Fig. \ref{fig:illustration}, in which the first column is solely determined by organization $1$.
+We formally introduce the MMZD strategy in the cross-silo FL game below.

+\begin{definition} (MMZD strategy).
+In the cross-silo FL game, given the utility vectors $\mathbf{u}^x, x=1,\cdots,N$ with $r$ communication rounds, we define the MMZD strategy of organization $i$ as the strategy vector $\hat{\mathbf{p}}^i$ that satisfies the following conditions: